-Narwhal Tusk Research, founded in the year 2000, is an international collaboration with an interdisciplinary approach that crosses the borders of biologic, chemical, physical and social science to discover the purpose and function of the erupted tusk of the narwhal.
+Narwhal Discoveries, founded in the year 2000 as Narwhal Tusk Research, is an international collaboration with an interdisciplinary approach that crosses the borders of biologic, chemical, physical and social science to discover the purpose and function of the erupted tusk of the narwhal.
 Thus far, 34 institutions worldwide and more than 68 scientists have combined their insights and backgrounds with 53 Inuit elders from the Eastern Canadian High Arctic and Western Greenland to assemble the pieces of this marine mammal puzzle that has eluded discovery for over 500 years.

 Investigators with myriad backgrounds in cellular biology, histology, anatomy, marine mammal science, dental medicine, evolutionary genetics and mathematics have studied and continue to analyze narwhal teeth and their associated structures.
 Primary research laboratories involved in the work are centered at Harvard University, and the Paffenbarger Research Center at the National Institutes of Standards and Technology.
 Field research is led under the Arctic Research Division of Fisheries and Oceans Canada.
 Museums involved in the anatomical portion of this study include the Smithsonian Institution, the Zoological Museum of Copenhagen, the Canadian Museum of Nature, the Harvard Museum of Comparative Zoology and the American Museum of Natural History.

 Research undertaken has been supported by the National Science Foundation offices of Polar Research and the Neural Systems Cluster of Integrative and Organismal Biology, The National Geographic Society, The Explorers Club World Center for Exploration, The Smithsonian Institution and Harvard Schools of Medicine and Dental Medicine.